on when to plant

 Tips for Southern Growers.
 Prechilling!

 At GROeat Farm, we store seed garlic in a cool room between 42 - 50ºF with 60% humidity.
-Purchase seed garlic as soon as it is availalbe in September, and place the garlic in the refrigerator as soon as possible.
-Mark your calendar to "alert you" to retreive the garlic a few months later.
-Plant thereafter.
-If your sothern region receives abundant rainfall, the planted garlic cloves may rot or mold.
+Purchase seed garlic as soon as it is available in September, and place the garlic in the refrigerator as soon as possible.
+Mark your calendar to "alert you" to receive the garlic a few months later.
+Plant after that.
+If your southern region receives abundant rainfall, the planted garlic cloves may rot or mold.
 Be sure the soil is not kept too moist.
 Planting in raised beds with "fluffy", well-drained soil is a good option here.

 ***Don't place garlic in a freezer, unless you are able to set the freezer's temperature to just at freezing or above.